Jean-Pierre Delville

 Jean-Pierre Delville (born 29 April 1951) is a Belgian prelate of the Catholic Church who has been the Bishop of Liège since 2013.
 His earlier career was devoted to church history and teaching, which he always combined with pastoral activity.
-He has been associated with the Saint Egidio Community since 1978.
+He has been associated with the Community of Sant'Egidio since 1978.

 Biography

 Early years and career

 Jean-Pierre Delville was born in Liège on 29 April 1951.
 He was one of four siblings born to an architect and an accountant.
 He was baptized by Louis-Joseph Kerkhofs, Bishop of Liège.
 He was raised in the village of Awans and attended the Collège Saint-Servais in Liège.

 He earned a licentiate in history at the University of Liège and studied at the Conservatoire de Liège, earning a prize in organ performance.
 Entering the seminary in 1973, he graduated from the Catholic University of Louvain-la-Neuve with a degree in philosophy.
 He earned his bachelor's degree in theology from the Pontifical Gregorian University and then a licentiate in biblical sciences from the Pontifical Biblical Institute.
 Years later, in 1996, he received a doctorate in biblical philology and a doctorate in philosophy and literature from the Catholic University of Louvain-la-Neuve.
 While studying in Rome, he looked for pastoral engagement and was drawn to the combination of contemplation and social action of the work of the Community of Saint Egidio in the slums of Rome.
 He has been associated with that Community since 1978.